 It's too easy to build an inefficient RDD transformation chain.

 The DataFrame API provides a higher-level abstraction, allowing you to use a query language to manipulate data.
 In fact, you can use SQL, as well.

-Much easier it is to read and simple to understand.
+It is much easier to read and understand.